Beginners Guide To Host A Laid Back Dinner Party

 2. Easy Menu

-Pair the mini pizzas with a chopped salad and fresh fruit.
-Add a party cheese board to graze on while the pizza cooks.
+Pair the mini pizzas with a chopped salad and fresh fruit, and add a party cheese board to graze on while the pizza cooks.

 Create a menu for 6 by estimating at least 2 ½ mini pizzas per person.
 Pizzas for this party include:

 • Tomato paste + turkey pepperoni + shredded Parmesan, topped with fresh basil.
 You might be surprised at how well basic tomato paste works as a base.
-Just spread a very thin layer on the crust, sprinkle on some dried Italian seasoning blend, and add toppings.
+Just spread a very thin layer on the crust, sprinkle on some dried Italian seasoning, and add toppings.

 • Chicken + artichoke + shredded Parmesan.
 Lightly drizzle extra virgin olive oil as the base, or use a brush to brush it on, and sprinkle with Italian seasoning; add toppings.